What is cardiomyopathy?

 Doctors will treat the cause of your cardiomyopathy and give you medicine to improve your heart's pumping, but sometimes you'll need heart surgery

 Other diseases can stress and weaken your heart muscle.
 Examples include heart attacks Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more , bad heart valves Overview of Heart Valve Disorders Your heart is a muscle that pumps blood through your body.
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more , bad heart valves Overview of Heart Valve Disorders Your heart is a muscle that pumps blood through your body.
 Your heart has four chambers.
 The atria are the two upper chambers in your heart—the right atrium and the left atrium.
 The ventricles... read more , and chronic high blood pressure High Blood Pressure Each heart beat pushes blood through your arteries.
 Arteries are the blood vessels that carry blood from your heart to your body.
 Blood pressure is the pressure of blood in your arteries.
 Without... read more .
 But these diseases aren't considered cardiomyopathy because they only indirectly affect your heart muscle.
 In cardiomyopathy, the problem starts in your heart muscle.

 What are the types of cardiomyopathy?